wsxwsx543/Adventure-Android-Game/phase2/app/src/main/java/com/example/phase2/README.txt

 Instructions:
 Phase 2 of the CSC207 Term Project.
+No plugins and tools used, will work just open the project.
+Our uml package which contains the uml diagrams of the project is under com.example.phase2 package.

 Game information: